Recruitment can make or break your Panhellenic sorority chapter, and the haters better believe you’ll pull together some lit recruitment week events.

 Minimum GPA regulations for PNMs

-Ban on alcohol at official rush events
+Ban on alcohol at official recruitment events

-Regulations of sisters’ conduct during rush
+Regulations of sisters’ conduct during recruitment

 If the rules aren’t followed, there are penalties in place to deal with that.